-IBS offers a full range of courses in Hair Dressing, Barbering, Nail Technology, Esthetics, Massage and Instructor Training.
-Our primary goal is to establish a solid base of education and experience to equip students with the essential tools to launch a successful career in cosmetology as well as pass the Hawaii state exam.
+IBS offers a full range of courses in Hair Design, Barbering, Nail Technology, Esthetics, Massage, and Instructor Training.
+Our primary goal is to establish a solid base of education and experience to equip students with the essential tools to launch a successful career in cosmetology as well as pass the state licensing exams.
 To succeed in today's workplace, it's more important than ever for individuals to take charge of their careers by investing time and energy into sharpening their professional skills and image.

 Hair Dressing and Barbering

 IBS has very well rounded Hair Design and Barbering programs.
 Instructors are the heart of any program and IBS is fortunate to have instructors who have acquired years of experience in coloring, women’s/men’s cuts and styling.
 Apart from the instructors, IBS uses some of the industry’s leading brands of color lines, shampoos and conditioners.
 Testament to the program’s success is the large customer base that has developed over the years for hair services.